team178/oculus.js/README.md

 calculate the distance and location of shooting targets on the field, given a camera image of retro reflective material bounding the targets.

-For more, see the [https://decibel.ni.com/content/docs/DOC-20173](Vision Targets White Paper) for a general idea.
+For more, see the [Vision Targets White Paper](https://decibel.ni.com/content/docs/DOC-20173) for a general idea.

 Setup and Configuration
 -----------------------